Program: Minor in Applied Anthropology

 ANTH 341 Bones: An Introduction to the Study of Human Remains (3)

-ANTH 345 Diversity in the United States (3)
+ANTH 345 Anthropology of the Contemporary United States (3)

 ANTH 346 Urban Anthropology (3)

 ANTH 425 Culture, Health and Healing (3)

 ANTH 432 Environmental Justice and Health (3)

 ANTH 465 Museum Anthropology: Principles and Practices (3)

 ANTH 486 Interrogating Globalization: Ethnography of Global Problems (3)

 Total Units in the Minor: 18

 Sierra Hall (SH) 232